-The UK as a whole produces some 1.2 million tonnes of waste electronic equipment each year (ref: MRW, 2011).
+The UK as a whole produces some 2 million tonnes of waste electronic equipment each year (ref: Health & Safety Executive).
 However, with escalating landfill taxes (details), recycling and recovery is now seen as a financially viable alternative.
-Unfortunately, further unknown quantities are exported by the container loads each year- even though 2011 saw the highest commodity trade prices for such "material rich" resources.
+Unfortunately, an estimated 100,000 tonnes of this waste is exported from the UK each year (Source: BBC) - even though recent years have seen the highest commodity trade prices for such "material rich" resources.

-However, the revised WEEE Directive (2012) (learn more) stipulates that by 2020 the UK will have to recover and recycle an equivalent "like for like" to 85% of electronic goods placed on the market during the same year.
-This coupledwith the revised waste framework directive and a push toward a circular economy, let alone future "end of waste" certification, adds further emphasis to the need to use suitable disposal routes for wastes.
-It's for these reasons that we apply the Waste Hierarchy (Explanation) to all equipment that we process, with re-use at the foremost of our operations and (in-house) recycling being applied to anything that can't be re-used.
+The revised WEEE Directive (2012) (learn more) stipulates that by 2020 the UK will have to recover and recycle an equivalent "like for like" to 85% of electronic goods placed on the market during the same year.
+This coupled with the revised waste framework directive and a push toward a circular economy, let alone future "end of waste" certification, adds further emphasis to the need to use suitable disposal routes for wastes.
+It's for these reasons that we apply the Waste Hierarchy (Explanation) to all equipment that we process, with re-use first and foremost and (in-house) recycling applied to everything else.
 When considered in the spirit of the Waste Hierarchy, our processes are resource efficient and add to the goals of achieving a circular economy.
 These remain key driving factors behind us not using landfill or exporting waste.
-We provide a service that covers all waste electrical and electronic IT hardware and the majority of office related electrical and electronic hardware.

 Data/ Drive Destruction.
-We ensure your Computer data is completely secure and never leaves our premises.
-Hard drives are subjected to an unprecedented Data destruction Process, all as part of our IT Disposal services.
+We ensure all data is completely destroyed and never leaves our premises.
+Hard drives are subjected to a full and certificated Data destruction Process.

-Computer Recycling: We remove data storage devices from the computer.
-Hard drives are binary wiped to the strictest standards.
+Baseunits & Laptops: We remove data storage devices from all systems, which are then binary wiped as a minimum.
 Motherboards are either re-used or melted down.
 Cases (even plastics) are recycled as scrap.

 Servers: Servers require extra special care.
-They contain sensitive data from our clients, so we recommend that all drives removed from these are subjected to a 7 pass binary wipe.
+They contain sensitive data from our clients, so we recommend that all drives removed from these given a 7 pass binary wipe.
 Most servers are retired late in their lives and as such, are usually recycled into component form for metals extraction.

 Imaging Equipment:Including, but not limited to: